-Freediag is a suite of vehicle diagnostic protocols and an OBD II (mostly) compliant ScanTool, currently for Linux platforms.
-Multiple graphical user interfaces for scantool are under development - but right now, you have to use a command-line interface to scantool.
+Freediag is an experimental suite of vehicle diagnostic protocols and an OBD II (mostly) compliant ScanTool, currently for Linux platforms.
+Only a command-line interface is provided at the moment.

 OBD II is a standard for vehicle diagnostics relating to emissions implemented on all US vehicles since the mid 1990s.
 Europe has just introduced a standard called EOBD which is basically the same.